Canon T7 vs Fujifilm X-E2S

 The T7 is a recent model that features in the current product line-up of Canon.
-In contrast, the X-E2S has been discontinued (but can be found pre-owned on eBay).
+In contrast, the X-E2S has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the X-E2S was succeeded by the Fujifilm X-E3.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon T7 Manual (free pdf) or the online Fujifilm X-E2S Manual.
+Further information on the features and operation of the T7 and X-E2S can be found, respectively, in the Canon T7 Manual (free pdf) or the online Fujifilm X-E2S Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon T7 or the Fujifilm X-E2S – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Canon EOS Rebel T7:

 - More detail: Offers more megapixels (24 vs 16MP) with a 23% higher linear resolution.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.

 - Larger viewfinder image: Features a viewfinder with a higher magnification (0.50x vs 0.41x).